syamdanda/Java-Interview-Preparation/README.md

 What happens if a single class constructor is declared final <br/>
 What is finalize <br/> Why is it needed <br/> What can you tell about the garbage collector and the algorithms of its work.
 Why is the clone method declared protected <br/> What is needed to implement cloning <br/>
+What is the difference between Association, Aggregation, and Composition in OOP <br/>
+What is the 5 objects oriented design principle from SOLID <br/>
+What is the difference between Composition and Inheritance in OOP <br/>

 ## 3. Exception Handling